LeoRogers/MachineLearning/README.md

 ## Contents of the ml package

-This package contains four modules:
+This package contains the following modules:

 **classifiers**: Contains classes representing machine learning classifiers